Foundation-Direct/NCM-Digital-Transformation/docs/implementation-methods/README.md

 - Off-Site Product URL
 - In-Site Replacements

-##If you the way your product integrates with the front-end of a dealer website is not represented here, please reach out to ben@foundationdata.com
+## If your product integrates with the front-end of a dealer website in a way not represented above, please reach out to ben@foundationdata.com